Monday, March 1, 2010

 The video offers, in addition, some guidelines about collaboration that you can begin with this week's writing assignment and the initial proposal for your final project you will share with everyone by the week's conclusion.

-Make sure to watch last year's greeting and the quiz review.
 Remember: last year's greetings, as was the case with the previous week's video, does not address the same writing assignment: things changed.

 So, for that specific information, read carefully this week's reading and writing assignments and watch the video at the conclusion of this introduction.